NFL Conference Futures Betting

 Washington is a strange football team to figure out.
 They are currently 2-2 and have the potential to either have a very disappointing season or make a surprise playoff push.
 The latter came to fruition last year as Washington made a late surge to reach the Wild Card round before defeat to eventual winners Tampa Bay.

-Pass catchers Terry McLaurin and Logan Thomas have the ability to terrorize any defence they come up against, while Antonio Gibson is always a solid choice out of the backfield.
+Pass catchers Terry McLaurin and Logan Thomas have the ability to terrorize any defense they come up against, while Antonio Gibson is always a solid choice out of the backfield.
 They would need a lot of things to go their way, but we wouldn’t rule out a Washington surprise playoff run completely.

 Current NFC odds: +8000 (Odds before season: +2400)